kenmoini/teleprompter-1/README.md

 Personally I have the "Zoweetek Wireless Presenter with Mouse Functions and Red Laser" device and it works great.
 If you have another device that uses different keys, like maybe the actual Play/Stop media keys, it's easy to swap the input actuation:

-1. Grab your desired Key Code from https://keycode.info/
+1. Grab your desired Key from https://keycode.info/
-2. Change lines 142+ to your desired input functions
+2. Change lines 142+ to your desired input functions in www/control.js
 3. Present